It may be hard to believe, but experts agree -- exercise can help relieve joint pain from osteoarthritis (OA).

 How to Get Started Exercising With Osteoarthritis

 First, talk to your doctor about the best types of exercise for you.
-Then, start slow.
+Then, start slowly.
+Start with supervision from a physical therapist or qualified athletic trainer.

 Movement itself can warm up muscles.
 If you're getting ready to swim or walk, your warm-up can be a gentle swim or walk.